escaladesports/envdotjs/README.md

 envdotjs
 ```

-This will encrypt your `env.js` file using the key that's location in your `envdotjs-key` file.
+This will encrypt your `env.js` file using the key that's location in your `env.js.key` file.
 For more advanced usage, check for options with `envdotjs --help`

 ## Best Practices

 - Encrypt your `env.js` file any time it changes.
 This will ensure your development environment matches your deploys.
-- Never commit `env.js` or `envdotjs-key` files to source control
+- Never commit `env.js` or `env.js.key` files to source control